- Code ANCH2015

 - Unit Value 6 units

 How did the Greeks and Romans construct a map of the world they lived in?
 How did people in antiquity imagine the world, or their own neighbourhood?
 When they travelled, what sort of mental map did they use?
 This course will range from the practicalities and purposes of travel in the ancient world to the intellectual frameworks of geographers.
 How did travellers communicate their knowledge of the world to each other and to the audience of armchair travellers?
 And how did the knowledge gained by travellers inform the work of geographers?
 Students will read a range of ancient sources in translation, including Herodotos, Strabo, Pausanias and Ptolemy, as well as less well-known writers, and be invited to plan their own travels in the ancient world.

-- Demonstrate capacities for working in groups and presenting material, ideas and arguments orally.
+- demonstrate capacities for working in groups and presenting material, ideas and arguments orally; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 36 hours of contact: 12 hours of lectures and 24 hours of tutorials.
+a) 36 hours of contact over 12 weeks: 12 hours of lectures and 24 hours of tutorials and tutorial-like activities

 b) 94 hours of independent student research, reading and writing.